mredenti/ModernCMake/slides/episodes/targets.md

 4 You may create custom targets: add custom target CMake

+## TARGETS

+Target properties and variables
+You have seen targets; they have properties attached that control their behavior.
+Properties are a form of variable that is attached to a target; you can use [get_property][] and [set_property][], or [get_target_properties][] and [set_target_properties][] (stylistic preference) to access and set these.
+You can see a list of all properties by CMake version; there is no way to get this programmatically.
+Many of these properties, such as [CXX_EXTENSIONS][], have a matching variable that starts with CMAKE_, such as [CMAKE_CXX_EXTENSIONS][], that will be used to initialize them.
+So you can using set property on each target by setting a variable before making the targets.

 ## TARGET DEPENDENCIES AND PROPERTIES

 Target dependencies and properties I